Reducing rejection exponentially improves Markov chain Monte Carlo sampling: Probability optimization

 it is called reversible with respect to $\pi$.
 Detailed balance is sufficient for global balance but not necessary.

-In the MCMC method, one needs to reduce autocorrelation between samples.
-The autocorrelation function~\cite{Newman1999,Landau2005} of an estimator $\hat{\mathcal{O}}$ is defined by
+In the MCMC method, one needs to reduce the autocorrelation between samples.
+The autocorrelation function~\cite{Newman1999,Landau2005} of an observable $\mathcal{O}$ is defined by

-where $\mathcal{O}_t$ is the sample of the estimator at the $t$th Monte Carlo step, and $\langle \cdot \rangle$ denotes the Monte Carlo average.
-This function \eqref{eq:A} becomes almost independent of $i$ after the thermalization, or the burn-in.
-In many cases, the autocorrelation function decays exponentially for large $t$: $A_{\hat{\mathcal{O}}}(t) \sim e^{-t/\tau_{{\rm exp},\hat{\mathcal{O}}}}$, where $\tau_{{\rm exp},\hat{\mathcal{O}}}$ is the exponential autocorrelation time, given by the second largest eigenvalue of the transition matrix.
+where $\mathcal{O}_t$ is the sample of the observable at the $t$th Monte Carlo step, and $\langle \cdot \rangle$ denotes the Monte Carlo average.
+This function \eqref{eq:A} becomes almost independent of $i$ after thermalization or burn-in.
+In many cases, the autocorrelation function decays exponentially for large $t$: $A_{\mathcal{O}}(t) \sim e^{-t/\tau_{{\rm exp},\mathcal{O}}}$, where $\tau_{{\rm exp},\mathcal{O}} = - 1/\ln |\lambda_2|$ is the exponential autocorrelation time, given by the second largest eigenvalue $\lambda_2$ of the transition matrix under the assumption that the observable $\mathcal{O}$ has a nonzero projection onto the corresponding eigenstate.
 The sampling efficiency of the MCMC method can be quantified by the integrated autocorrelation time:

 For reversible cases, it is straightforward to obtain the relation between the integrated autocorrelation time and the eigenvalues of the transition matrix~\cite{Frigessi1992,Peskun1973}.
-Thus, the optimization problem of the transition kernel is equivalent to controlling the eigenvalues of a transition matrix by tuning matrix elements~\cite{Chen2012,Suwa2014}, which is highly nontrivial for a vast matrix.
+Thus, the transition kernel optimization problem is equivalent to controlling the eigenvalues of a transition matrix by tuning the matrix elements~\cite{Chen2012,Suwa2014}, which is highly nontrivial for a large matrix.

 Fortunately, Peskun's theorem~\cite{Peskun1973} provides a practical route to improving reversible Markov chains.
 Let us define an order of matrices: $P_2 \geq P_1$ for any two transition matrices if each of the off-diagonal elements of $P_2$ is greater than or equal to the corresponding off-diagonal elements of $P_1$.
 The following is Theorem 2.1.1 of Ref.~\cite{Peskun1973}.